CHELBIAN

 Software

-Python Java (WPILib) OpenSCAD / 3D design NetworkTables Computer vision (YOLO) Linux CLI PyInstaller
+Python Java (WPILib) OpenSCAD / 3D design NetworkTables Computer vision (YOLO) Linux CLI

 Robotics